lfos/calcurse/contrib/caldav/README.md

 ------------

-calcurse-caldav creates a so-called synchronization database at `~/.calcurse/caldav/sync.db` that always keeps a snapshot of the last time the script was executed.
+calcurse-caldav creates a so-called synchronization database at `$XDG_DATA_HOME/calcurse/caldav/sync.db` (`~/.local/share/calcurse/caldav/sync.db`) or `~/.calcurse/caldav/sync.db` if `~/.calcurse` exists that always keeps a snapshot of the last time the script was executed.
 When running the script, it compares the objects on the server and the local objects with that snapshot to identify items that were added or deleted.
 It then

 * downloads new objects from the server and imports them into calcurse,
 * deletes local objects that no longer exist on the server,